Snow Buddies: Plot

-Meanwhile, the puppies' parents, Buddy and Molly follow the puppies to Alaska, after being tipped by Himalayan cat Miss Mittens, where the Saint Bernard dog Bernie informs them of their participation in the race.
+The puppies' parents, Buddy and Molly, follow the puppies to Alaska after being tipped by Himalayan cat Miss Mittens, where the Saint Bernard dog Bernie informs them of their participation in the race.
 Sheriff Ryan gets a message sent by Fernfield's Deputy Dan asking for any information on the Buddies.
-The Sheriff immediately phones Deputy Dan to inform him that the Buddies are in Alaska, who then goes to inform their owners at their treehouse about the good news, much to their delight.
-A dangerous blizzard forces Adam and the team to take shelter in an igloo provided by an Inuk until the storm subsides.
+The Sheriff immediately phones Dan to inform him that the Buddies are in Alaska.
+The blizzard forces Adam and the team to take shelter in an igloo provided by an Inuk until the storm subsides.
 They come head to head with Jean George, and Adam gets injured.

-Adam then recovers while Francois and Philippe, the lead dogs of Jean George's team, get into trouble when the ice beneath them shatters.
-Jean George continues and abandons his dogs while Adam and the puppies begin a rescue operation despite Shasta's fears of his parents death, revealing that they had died from drowning.
-The puppies pull Francois and Philippe out of the icy waters and Jean George continues the race without any gratitude and abandons their rescuers.
+Adam then recovers while Francois and Philippe get into trouble when the ice beneath them shatters.
+Jean George continues and abandons his dogs while Adam and the puppies begin a rescue operation despite Shasta's fears of his parents' death, revealing that they had died from drowning.
+The puppies pull Francois and Philippe out of the icy waters, while Jean George continues the race and abandons their rescuers.
 Francois and Philippe realize they owe nothing to their owner for leaving them to die, and everything to Shasta and the Buddies for rescuing them, and so, decide to "go on strike".
 They stop and refuse to run any further, causing Jean George to lose the race.

 Adam is victorious and the Buddies reunite with Buddy and Molly.
 Jean George scolds his dogs for embarrassing him, and they respond by chasing him around the Arctic.
 The Buddies say goodbye to their new best friend, Shasta, as well as Adam, and both groups promise that they will stay in touch with each other.
-All seven Buddies return home via airplane and are greeted by their owners Sam, Bartleby, Billy, Alice, Pete, Henry and Noah, who were waiting for them.
-Budderball and his owner, Bartleby, are watching the news the next day and Bartleby is completely dumbstruck when he watches the part about the Buddies, Adam, and Shasta winning the race.
+All seven Buddies return home via airplane and reunite with their owners.
 That night, Buddy and Molly sit on the roof of their house and discuss their puppies' accomplishments, while wondering if they will ever outgrow exploring.
-The film ends with Adam and a now nearly full-grown Shasta hiking through Alaska on a cold, winter night with five new adult huskies, while Talon narrates a reminder for the audience that "life may lead you where you least expect, but have faith, and you'll know exactly where you were meant to be".
+The film ends with Adam and a now nearly full-grown Shasta hiking through Alaska on a cold, winter night with five new adult huskies.